A train approaches the summit

 When do the trains run?

-The Snowdon Mountain Railway normally runs from Llanberis to the summit of Snowdon (Yr Wyddfa) between early May and the end of October, weather permitting.
-The spring service, which starts about a month earlier than this, usually sees trains running to Clogwyn (¾ of the way up, and a mile from the summit) For much of its route the railway is fairly close to the Llanberis Path, which passes under the line in a couple of places.
+The Snowdon Mountain Railway normally runs from Llanberis to the summit of Snowdon (Yr Wyddfa) between mid-May and the end of October, weather permitting.
+The spring service, which starts about a month earlier than this, usually sees trains running to Clogwyn (¾ of the way up, and a mile from the summit).
+For much of its route the railway is fairly close to the Llanberis Path, which passes under the line in a couple of places.

 Trains to and from Clogwyn

 When trains run only as far as Clogwyn, sometimes people want to catch the train up to there, then walk the final mile to the summit.
 This is possible, and you should buy a single ticket to Clogwyn.
-If you have a return ticket it will be for a return on the same train, something you won’t be able to do if walking to the summit.
+If you have a return ticket it will be for a return on the same train, something you won’t be able to do if walking to the summit (which takes the best part of an hour each way).

 If you want to catch the train down from Clogwyn, you may hit lucky and find a space on a train, but this can’t be relied on, especially in good weather, so you should be prepared, if necessary, to walk all the way back down to Llanberis.